 - Start by drawing on your cupcake liners with the markers.
 It was challenging for him to hold the liner and color, but a good challenge.
 If it’s frustrating just tape the edges with masking tape.

 - Fold your cupcake liner up and cut slits into it.

 - Let dry.

-” M is for Maple, A Canadian Alphabet ” by Mike Ulmer.
-This book will make you feel proud to be from Canada if you are Canadian and teach you something about your neighbour if you are an American.
+M Is For Maple: A Canadian Alphabet (Discover the World) Mike Ulmer.
+This book will make you feel proud to be from Canada if you are Canadian and teach you something about your neighbour ( Canadian spelling) if you are an American.
 It will also teach your children things about the country they live in and why we feel pride when we hear names like Terry Fox, Anne with an E and Gretzky!
 I love this book and have since I first read it during teacher’s college in Thunder Bay, if you can be happy about being in Canada during a very cold Thunder Bay winter you can be happy about it anywhere.